Updated May 24, 2021.

 - Jiffy Lube estimates that start-up inventory for a Jiffy Lube service center costs between $20,000 and $30,000.

-- Under the Product Supply Franchise Agreement and Product Supply Agreement, SOPUS Products will supply all of the petroleum products you might need (i.e., motor oil, transmission fluids, greases, etc.), and, in some instances, Pennzoil or Performance brand oil and air filters.
+- If under the Pacesetter or New Way Forward Franchise Agreement, SOPUS Products will supply all of the petroleum products you might need (i.e., motor oil, transmission fluids, greases, etc.), and, in some instances, Pennzoil or Performance brand oil and air filters.

 6. Opening Marketing Expense: $15,000 to $20,000